gogf/katyusha/README.md

 # katyusha

-`katyusha` is a fast, lightweight, easy-to-use golang framework for micro-service development.
+`katyusha` is a fast, lightweight, easy-to-use Golang framework for Micro-Service development.